-The increased accuracy via the Sat technology, the additional measurements that can be taken and of course the control centre made possible via the app, make this a very interesting oximeter.
+The increased accuracy via the Sat technology, the additional measurements that can be taken and of course the control center made possible via the app, making this a very interesting oximeter.

 Be warned, these extra features do not come cheap however.

 - Related Content: Nurse watches reviewed – top 10 picks for 2019